What I’ve Learned After Two Years of Sobriety

 Why?
 Because I hadn’t yet allowed God to begin renewing my mind.
 I believe He blessed me in nearly every single way I wanted Him to just to teach me this: “Matthew, none of this stuff will fulfill you, you’ll see.
 You need to know me on a much deeper level.
 I’m in you, and I’m not going anywhere, but only knowing me more intimately will give you what you’re looking for.”

 But I didn’t want to hear it!
-So rather than allow God to start changing my thinking through me humbling myself—I decided to numb my mind with alcohol.
+Or so I thought.
+Rather than allow God to start changing my thinking through me humbling myself—I decided to numb my mind with alcohol.
 Of course, my drinking always started out innocently, “WOO-WHO!
 Let’s drink!”
 I never woke up shaking uncontrollably at two in the morning, reaching out for a fifth of vodka like those bad drunks.
 Oh no, not me!
 “I’m not like them, look at my life!
 I’m doing big things!”
 My selfish arrogance, which is simply denial, was ruining my life as well as the lives of those around me.

 The fact of the matter was that after I “enjoyed” myself of an evening, drinking way too much—yet again—the torment I felt all night long as I tried to sleep, was that of a nightmare.
 I can remember having severe heart palpitations, gut-wrenching nausea, night terrors, and dry-mouth so terrible I’d stumble my way to the bathroom several times during the night just to stick my mouth under the faucet and chug.

-Soon enough, I got over my denial and I was ready to be changed, but I couldn’t.
+Soon enough, I got over my denial and I was ready for change.
 I just didn’t know how.
 I wanted it, but I had no skill set to even be able to recover.
 To make matters worse, I was extremely embarrassed to admit to others that I had a terrible drinking problem (this is a trick of the devil to keep us addicted, by the way—it’s called pride).

 To compound my failing recovery efforts, I had learned to become a closet-drinker.
 Even though I had the desire to quit, this new way of drinking gave me easy access to continue to drink and hide my binging.
 Sure, I’d get crap-face drunk with you if I knew you drank too much like me, but if you were a proper drinker, I’d drink before we met up, while we were together, and then after–and you would have no clue I drank before and after.
 Because of drinking so much, so often, my tolerance level was that of an Irish pub owner.
 I could be 15 drinks in, and you’d think I only had 4.